ecalder6/azure-gaming/README.md

 It's not used as the update takes a long time to complete.
 You could also easily update windows yourself by opening Update & Security in Settings.

 * Why do I still need to remote desktop into the VM with automatic script execution?
     1. It's not possible to silently install VB-CABLE due to their use of a custom exe installer.
     2. Steam won't start unless a user logs in (not sure why).

+* My question is not listed

+Submit an issue on GitHub.